jesuschristsuperstar/php_ncurses/README.md

 at the time of writing.

 In spite of the limitations of Randolph's script, it was the best available php ncurses widget library on the internet in June 2013.
-His original nDialog class is a single class written for php 4 - this class extracts each widget into a class on its own, adds some significant widget configuration features, and is written for > PHP 5.
+His original "nDialog" class is a single class written for php 4. "php_ncurses" extracts each widget into a class on its own, adds some significant widget configuration features, and is written for > PHP 5.

 All widgets have been tested successfully under PHP 5.4.15 on Ubuntu 10.04, using the php ncurses